TanishRadhakrishna/TanishRadhakrishna/README.md

 ###

-<p align="left">  I’m a third-year engineering student who loves solving real-world problems with technology.
+<p align="left">  I’m a engineering student who loves solving real-world problems with technology.
 Always exploring and learning.

 🚀 Passionate about innovation
 💡 Focused on impactful projects